Red Hen Publications

 Which sends us back to the problem of Regulus, and how he discovered that there was a Horcrux in that cave (if he ever did, and if there ever was), and how he managed to get the Horcrux out of the cave.
 And whether he ever told anyone of what he was doing.
 Or why.

-It’s not, after all, information that he had anything to gain by from keeping it to himself.
+It’s not, after all, information that he had anything to gain by keeping it to himself.
 Not if Sirius’s version of the matter is right and Voldemort had already ordered his death.
 But, so far, an awful lot of Voldemort’s enemies, Albus Dumbledore first and foremost among them, seem to be determined to keep Tom’s secrets for him, in clear defiance of any kind of common sense.
 Whether this general epidemic of folly is intentional on Rowling’s part or not I could not say.

 And, intentional or not; we had tacitly also been told something else fairly significant about this particular problem.